RadArcadeKid/CoffeeGhostGame/Process/README.md

 Big Tasks for next time:
 * Build the rest of the assets, add textures and shaders - Jake
+* Build a script to pick up, put down, and DROP the coffee - Jake
+  * Also can't forget to actually add the coffee to the cup -
-* Figure out how to control the ghost with a controller
+* Figure out how to control the ghost with a controller - Colin
-* Make the script work with multiple customers
+* Make the script work with multiple customers, and have them walk up to the counter - Hai
-* Add tables to the layout
+* Add tables to the layout - Jake
+* Add UI objects for different types of coffee - Jake

 ## 11/13/19